Picovoice/rhino/binding/react/README.md

 The `inferenceEventHandler` will log the inference to the browser's JavaScript console and display the most recent one.
 Use the push-to-talk button to activate Rhino.

 **Important Note**: Internally, `useRhino` performs work asynchronously to initialize, as well as asking for microphone permissions.
 Not until the asynchronous tasks are done and permission given will Rhino actually be running.
 Therefore, it makes sense to use the `isLoaded` state to update your UI to let users know your application is actually ready to process voice (and `isError` in case something went wrong).
-Otherwise, they may start speaking and their audio data will not be processed, leading to a poor/inconsistent experience.
+Otherwise, they may start speaking, and their audio data will not be processed, leading to a poor/inconsistent experience.

 ### Dynamic Import

-If you are shipping Rhino for the Web and wish to avoid adding its ~4MB to your application's initial bundle, you can use dynamic imports.
+If you are shipping Rhino for the Web and wish to avoid adding its ~4 MB to your application's initial bundle, you can use dynamic imports.
 These will split off the rhino-web-xx-worker packages into separate bundles and load them asynchronously.
 This means we need additional logic.

 We add a `useEffect` hook to kick off the dynamic import.
 We store the result of the dynamically loaded worker chunk into a `useState` hook.
 When `useRhino` receives a non-null/undefined value for the worker factory, it will automatically start up Rhino.